- What are direct payments?

 Direct payments are money payments paid to you by the council to pay for your care and support.
 They are an easy and convenient way of receiving your personal budget, which is the amount of money you need to pay for your care and support.

 Direct payments mean that you are in charge, they give you more choice and control over the care you receive and allow you to decide who gives the care and how and when they work with you.

 We can offer you help and advice about choosing your care provider.
 You can also find lists of care providers by visiting Haricare, our directory of services for Adults.

-Many people who qualify for care from Adult Services can receive a direct payment.
-You may be able to get a direct payment if you have been assessed by Adult Services as needing community care services.
+Many people who qualify for care from Social Services can receive a direct payment.
+You may be able to get a direct payment if you have been assessed by Social Services as needing community care services.
 This includes:

-- people with disabilities, sensory impairment, learning disabilities, HIV/AIDS, mental health problems, and older people
+- Adults with disabilities, sensory impairment, learning disabilities, HIV/AIDS, mental health problems, and older people

 - young disabled adults aged 16-17 years